-It is important to distinguish between the two.
+It is important to distinguish between the reasonable fees and the unreasonable.
 It is also critical to understand any and all fees associated with the loan prior to signing any agreement.
 In our opinion, the following are what we consider reasonable fees:

 - Lien fees

 As you can see that list is pretty short.
 Any other fees associated with a title loan are either probably not reasonable, or at least require understanding how they will effect the total loan cost.
 These can include: